Arthur W. Brown

-Arthur W. Brown is an American diplomat who had served as the United States ambassador to Ecuador.
+Arthur W. Brown is an American diplomat who served as the United States ambassador to Ecuador from 2024-2025.

 Early life and education

-Brown received a Master of Business Administration degree from Johns Hopkins University, a Bachelor of Arts degree from the University of Virginia, and a Master of Science degree in National Security Strategy from the National War College.
+Arthur Brown received a Master of Business Administration degree from Johns Hopkins University, a Bachelor of Arts degree from the University of Virginia, and a Master of Science degree in National Security Strategy from the National War College.

 Career

 Brown is a career member of the Senior Foreign Service with the rank of Minister-Counselor.
 He served as deputy chief of mission at the U.S. Embassy in Harare, Zimbabwe from 2021.
-He was the USAID Mission Director at the embassy in Harare from 2020 to 2021.
-Before that, Brown served as the USAID Director in the Dominican Republic for four years, with almost half the tenure working with the Department of State as Deputy Chief of Mission at the U.S. Embassy in Santo Domingo.
-Brown has also served as USAID Director at the U.S. Embassy in Managua, Nicaragua.
-Additionally, Brown served in Kabul, Afghanistan and in Kinshasa, Democratic Republic of the Congo as USAID's Deputy Director.
+He was the USAID mission director at the embassy in Harare from 2020 to 2021.

+Prior to that position, Brown served as the USAID director in the Dominican Republic for four years, with almost half the tenure working with the Department of State as deputy chief of mission at the U.S. Embassy in Santo Domingo.
+Brown has also served as USAID director at the U.S. Embassy in Managua, Nicaragua.
+Additionally, Brown served in Kabul, Afghanistan and in Kinshasa, Democratic Republic of the Congo as USAID's deputy director.
 Other assignments for Brown include serving in various roles in Botswana, Guinea, Nigeria, Sierra Leone, Haiti, Jamaica, Barbados, and Namibia.

 Before his tenure with USAID, Brown worked for Johns Hopkins University's JHPIEGO Corporation, a nonprofit organization for international health, on international maternal and child health programs.
-Brown also served as a Rural Community Development Extension Agent in Benin, where he was a Peace Corps Volunteer.
+Brown also served as a rural community development extension agent in Benin, where he was a Peace Corps volunteer.